alvesalive/docs/README.md

 mintlify dev
 ```

-### Publishing Changes

-Install our Github App to auto propagate changes from your repo to your deployment.
-Changes will be deployed to production automatically after pushing to the default branch.
-Find the link to install on your dashboard.

 #### Troubleshooting

-- Mintlify dev isn't running - Run `mintlify install` it'll re-install dependencies.
+* Mintlify dev isn't running - Run `mintlify install` it'll re-install dependencies.

-- Page loads as a 404 - Make sure you are running in a folder with `mint.json`
+* Page loads as a 404 - Make sure you are running in a folder with `mint.json`